profilepress/profilepress-readmes/readme.txt

 == Changelog ==

 = 1.8.1 =
-* Fixed bug where admin user email notification include the site name instead of the string "time and season foods".
+* Fixed bug where admin user email notification include the string "time and season foods" instead of the site name.
 We're sorry.

 = 1.8 =
 * Fixed bug where passwordless email subject isn't set.